What is Bulimia Nervosa?

 There is no one cause of bulimia.
 A number of different biological, psychological and sociocultural factors contribute to the development of this condition.

-Residential treatment is, like inpatient treatment, a level of care where the individual lives at the treatment facility full-time; however, the individual is medically stable and needs less medical monitoring.
+Residential treatment is, like inpatient treatment, a level of care where the individual lives at the treatment center full-time; however, the individual is medically stable and needs less medical monitoring.
 Individuals who benefit from residential treatment often need round-the-clock support to maintain new, recovery-focused behaviors.

 Partial Hospitalization Treatment